golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/03-lightdb-state.md

 :::info Press some buttons
 Real-time update will be selected automatically for this view.
-Try pressing the buttons on the nRF7002-DK and observe how this value is updated.
+Try pressing the buttons on the development kit and observe how this value is updated.
 :::

 ## LightDB State page overview